Machixan/Samsung-S8/README.md

 Samsung Galaxy S8 (Exynos variants)

 ⚠️ Disclaimer :

 This is a custom ROM and is provided as-is.
 Flashing custom firmware always carries some risk.
-Make sure to create a full backup before installing. a changelog template
+Make sure to create a full backup before installing.

-or release notes style text for your updates